TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:33:52 EDT 2023

 A list of fonts:

 Type designer (b.
 Minneapolis, MN, 1962) at SIL International, UK since 1991, and an ex-M.A. student in type design at the University of Reading.
-He has worked on non-Latin faces, as well as his own extended Latin design, Gentium (2002).
+He has worked on non-Latin typefaces, as well as his own extended Latin design, Gentium (2002).
 [Download from places such as OFL and FreeBSD].
 Gentium Plus supports a wide range of Latin, Greek and Cyrillic characters.
 It was developed between 2003 and 2014 by J. Victor Gaultney (main designer), Annie Olsen, Iska Routamaa, an Becca Hirsbrunner.

 Projects in which he is the main or only designer include SIL Dai Banna Fonts, SIL Tai Dam Fonts, SIL Greek Font System, SIL IPA Fonts, and SIL Encore Fonts.
 At ATypI 2004 in Prague, he spoke about the technical problems with East European type.
 In 2008, he published Gentium Basic and Gentium Book Basic, each in four weights, but essentially limited to Latin, and added them to the Google Font Directory link.